mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

 ---
 # Manipulate menu

 mei-friend provides several useful functions to manipulate specific elements or the entire encoding (under item `Manipulate` in the menu bar or by using the corresponding keyboard shortcuts).
+Most of the following functions can be used on one or multiple selected elements (such as notes, chords or beams).

 ## Inverting placement

-The following functions can be used on one or multiple notes.
-You can change the pitch with "Shift" + "ArrowUp" / "ArrowDown" or an octave up or down by simultaneously pressing "Ctrl".
-With "Alt + Ctrl" and "ArrowUp" / "ArrowDown" elements can be moved a staff up or down and a `@staff` attribute will be added to the element if it doesn't have one already.
-The placement of an element relative to the staff can be inverted with "X" (changes the `@place` or `@curvedir` attribute).
+The placement, curve direction, or stem direction of a selected element may be set (if absent) or inverted using `X` multiple times.
+This will flip the `@place`, `@curvedir`, or `stem.dir` attribute to the opposite value, depending on the selected element.
+This also works on selected `beam`, `beamSpan` or `tuplet` elements.

 <figure class="figure">
     <div class="figure-title">Fig.&thinsp;1: Moving and deleting elements.</div>